sonyxperiadev/amazon-custom-resources/docs/article.md

 But, there are a few problems.

-* Keeping all resources in one stack may not be possible since some resources, such as Kineses may be needed by used by multiple stacks.
+* Keeping all resources in one stack may not be possible since some resources, such as Kinesis may be used by multiple stacks.
 * If your stack depends on external resources you have to maintain these resources separately and send them as parameters when creating new stacks.
 * If you have multiple accounts or environments you have to maintain one